 The insurance sector is a late bloomer when it comes to the adoption of cutting-edge technologies.
-Until the digital revolution picked pace, the Insurance sector was content with its legacy models.
-However, with the rapid proliferation of the new-age technologies such as Artificial Intelligence (AI) and the Internet of Things (IoT), the industrial landscape is evolving and the incumbents are making strategies to enable the digital transformation of their firms.
-The adoption of any new insurance technology should be a top-down exercise and C-suite must lead the effort.
-From gauging penetration of the new age insurance tech solutions vis-a-vis change in consumer behavior, the CIO needs to run the show and usher the era of digital transformation in the organization.
+Until the digital revolution picked pace, most of the players in the Insurance sector were content with legacy systems.
+However, with the rapid proliferation of new-age technologies such as Artificial Intelligence (AI) and the Internet of Things (IoT), the industrial landscape is evolving and the incumbents are making strategies to enable the digital transformation of their firms.
+The adoption of any new trends in insurance technology should be a top-down exercise and C-suite must lead the effort.
+From gauging penetration of the new age insurance tech solutions vis-a-vis change in consumer behavior, the CIO office needs to run the show and usher in the era of digital transformation in the organization.

 Therefore, the right strategy for non-life insurers is knowing the customers holistically and crafting the products and services to match their expectations and needs on digital platforms as well.
 Their marketing strategies should position their value proposition appropriately to the tech-savvy audience as well.

-Nevertheless, in 2021, it is not about just being mobile.
+Nevertheless, in the present-day scenario, it is not about just being mobile.
 It is about rich features, engaging UI, and hyper-personalized experiences.
 Prospective buyers are short on time while searching for the desired product in the portfolio, they want recommendations auto-populated with easy access to human interaction through chat or call.

-Artificial Intelligence is shaping one of the most critical insurance industry trends.
+The demand for personalized insurance offerings is creating a rise for usage-based insurance as a primary business model.
+Therefore, Artificial Intelligence (AI) as a technology driver is shaping one of the most critical insurance industry trends.
 As per a study by McKinsey, by 2030, Artificial Intelligence will overhaul all aspects of the insurance industry.
 With the advent of intelligent machines, bio-sensors, and deep-learning algorithms in ordinary objects; the Insurance sector is bound for a major shift from ‘pay for damage’ to ‘prevent damage’.
-While this shift in the landscape might seem slow and happen in the background, the simultaneous emergence of IoT and AI in public space will make the contemporary way of claim processing obsolete.
-As a result, CIOs must make strategies and adopt the recent trends in insurance sector to prepare the organization for the proliferation of data from connected devices.
+While this shift in the landscape might seem slow and happen in the background, the simultaneous emergence of IoT and AI in public space will make the contemporary way of claim processing obsolete and open up the road to claims process automation.
+As a result, CIOs must make strategies and adopt the recent trends in the insurance sector to prepare the organization for the proliferation of data from connected devices.

 Few questions that CIOs need to lead the organization to find answers to are as follows: